 Call For a FREE Consultation: (800) 315-3806

-Our attorneys at Levy Konigsberg are actively investigating sex abuse within the New York State prison system and are currently representing many former inmates with claims dating back decades.
+Our attorneys at Levy Konigsberg are actively investigating sex abuse within the New York State prison system and are currently representing hundreds of former inmates with claims dating back decades.
 We’re available to confidentially discuss your rights, available options, and how we may be able to help you pursue the justice and compensation your deserve during a FREE consultation.

 To request a FREE case review, call (800) 315-3806 or contact us online.